 Communications and Marketing Specialist

 I have worked in a wide variety of environments from small charities to large corporations and feel that this breadth of experience has equipped me with a tenacious but flexible and dynamic approach.
 I am experienced in PR and event organisation, campaigns and working with young people.
 I have a 2.1 Honours Degree in Geography and a Masters in Sociology which focused particularly on young people and political participation.
 I also have a PR Diploma.
-I currently hold the post of Senior Communications & New Business Officer at UK Youth following over three years in events for the charity including UK Youth’s Gala Dinners, plus receptions at the House of Commons and House of Lords and a whole programme of Centenary events culminating in a reception at St James’s Palace for over 500 guests.
+I currently hold the post of Communications Manager at UK Youth following over seven years in events for the charity including UK Youth’s Gala Dinners, plus receptions at the House of Commons and House of Lords and a whole programme of Centenary events culminating in a reception at St James’s Palace for over 500 guests.
 I have volunteered since the age of 18 and am a firm believer in the importance of volunteering, I feel particularly privileged to be able to volunteer and bring my skills and contacts to Brixton Splash.

 On a personal note my Burmese father arrived in South London after the war when British troops liberated my Grandmother from the Japanese POW camps.
 I was drawn to Brixton as the parallel between my families story and the Windrush and subsequent émigré’s seemed to resonate with me.
-Brixton Splash is very much the celebration of people who have come to the UK and bought with them some fascinating stories and artistic expressions as well as great food!!
+Brixton Splash is very much the celebration of people who have come to the UK and bought with them some fascinating stories and artistic expressions as well as great food!
 I hope this year will continue to expand the number of cultures who make Brixton so special who participate in the Splash event.

 Lee Jasper - Company Director